learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 ## Detecting and Dealing With Null Values

 Another important data cleaning check is to inspect for missing or null values.
-Recall from previous labs that pandas denotes missing values as `NaN`.
+Recall from previous labs that Pandas denotes missing values as `NaN`.

 ### Checking For `NaN`s

-You can easily check how many missing values are contained within each column by having pandas create a truth table where the cells that contain `NaN` are marked as `True` and everything else is marked as `False`.
+You can easily check how many missing values are contained within each column by having Pandas create a truth table where the cells that contain `NaN` are marked as `True` and everything else is marked as `False`.

 ```python
 # Create a truth table for missing values